-AbiWord replaces Microsoft Word's key features, but its developers have chosen to focus on Linux rather than Windows
+AbiWord replaces Word's key features, but its creators have focused on Linux rather than Windows

 AbiWord is the most pared-back of the options here, but could easily replace Microsoft Word for your everyday writing and editing if you don’t rely on Word’s advanced features.